dsbowen/hemlock/docs_md/tutorial/compile.md

 means 'join all of the selected keys with "and", e.g. "White and Black"'.

-Finally, our compile function adds the demographics to the confirmation page.
+Finally, `confirm` adds the demographics to the confirmation label.

 ## Compilation in our app